Go Back Go Back

 Despite the hardships, the family learned to adapt and grow stronger through their experiences.
 The children matured beyond their years, understanding the difficulties their parents faced and learning to appreciate the value of family.
 Svetlana proudly shares that "the children have matured a lot in these two years, especially 15-year-old Oleg.
 Yes, we have conflicts and misunderstandings due to our intergenerational differences, but in the end, when the storm has subsided, I sit down with him to talk, to discuss his behavior, and he says: 'Yes, I understand, I messed up, I'm sorry, but next time you also stop pressuring me.’
 And I accept."
 Svetlana continues to teach them not to succumb to the worst circumstances and to strive for better.

 The war had forever changed their world, and they wondered what the future held for them.
 Stepping out of their comfort zones now seems a usual thing.
-Svetlana has already found a job as a speech therapist in Chisinau and a visitor of one of 31 UNFPA Safe Spaces, which already reached over 53,000 women, youth and older persons since the beginning of the crisis with psychosocial support and gender-based violence prevention services.
+Svetlana has already found a job as a speech therapist in Chisinau and a visitor of a UNFPA Safe Space.
 Boys go to school and Oleg is a volunteer at the UNFPA-partner Millennium Youth Centre, co-financed by the European Union.

 They realized that distance, though difficult, had the power to connect their family even better.
 "I didn't expect that distance could make a family stronger.
 Usually, it always alienates.
 I understand that as long as you live, you have to learn so much.
 I used to realize it, but I didn't feel it.
 It's great that you're growing.
 It helps to change your thinking and understand other people.
 Take everyone into account, including yourself," says Svetlana.